duckduckgo/duckduckhack-docs/resources/git-workflow.md

 ## Step 3: Create a Working Branch for Coding

 Inside your repository, Git allows you to work on parallel versions of your code.
-These are called ["branches."]((https://www.atlassian.com/git/tutorials/using-branches/)).
-You can also think of a  branch is an "independent line of development."
+These are called ["branches"](https://www.atlassian.com/git/tutorials/using-branches/).
+You can think of a  branch is an "independent line of development."

 Every repository starts with one, default branch called `master`.
-It's best to keep `master` clean of changes, and instead work off of new branches.
-This allows you to keep `master` updated with the original repo.
+It's best to keep `master` clean of changes, and instead work off of *new, separate branches*.
+This allows you to keep `master` constantly updated with the original repo (covered in Step #5, below).

+Creating new branches also allows you to work on multiple submissions at the same time while keeping them separate from one another.

 Make a new branch by typing: